Llangwm / Langwm / Langum

 INFORMATION

-Church/Chapel: Parish Church of St. Jerome [aka St. Hierom's]
+Church / Chapel Name: Parish Church of St. Jerome [aka St. Hierom's]

-Church Patron Saints: St. Jerome
+Church Patron Saint(s): St. Jerome

-Church Location: Llangwm, Haverfordwest SA62 4HX, UK
+Church Address: Llangwm, Haverfordwest SA62 4HX, UK

 Directions to Site: Located 8 km SSE from Haverfordwest, 9 km N of Pembroke, in Pembrokeshire's National Park [NB: not to be mistaken with another Llangwm with a church dedicated to St. Jermoe in Monmouthshire]